PopperVids/Att-Client-Starter/ReadMe.md

 # Miners Bot

-Just the github for my bot nothing to special
+Just the repository for my bot nothing to special

 ## Roadmap